cudenver-ai/DevSandbox/README.md

 ### Front End

-1. Creating a new project
-   -run: `npm create vite@latest front-end-temp -- --template react`

-This command uses Vite's project creation tool to set up a new React app in a directory called front-end-temp.
-Try it, create a separate react app with a different name.

-2. Navigate to the Project Directory:
+1. Navigate to the Project Directory:

    - run: `cd front-end-temp`

-3. Install Depencies:
+2. Install Depencies:

    - run: `npm install`

-4. Start the development server:
+3. Start the development server:

    - run`npm run dev`

-5. Project Structure:
+4. Project Structure:

    src/: Contains your React components and application code.

-6. Why we like Vite
+5. Why we like Vite

 Fast Development Server: Quick startup times and hot module replacement.
 Minimal Configuration: Works out of the box with simple defaults.
 Modern Features: Supports ES6 modules and modern JavaScript features.

+6. Create your own project
+   -run: `npm create vite@latest front-end-temp -- --template react`

+This command uses Vite's project creation tool to set up a new React app in a directory called front-end-temp.
+Try it, create a separate react app with a different name.

 ### Back End